Distribution-Free Prediction Sets for Two-Layer Hierarchical Models: INTRODUCTION

-There are two different tasks to consider: \begin{enum} \item Task 1: Predicting a new subject.
-Let $P_{k+1}\sim \Pi$ denote a new draw from $\Pi$ (a new subject) and let $(X,Y)\sim P_{k+1}$.
-The goal is to construct a prediction set for $Y$ using $X$ and the training data ${\cal D}_1,\ldots, {\cal D}_k$. \item Task 2: Predicting a new observation on one of the current subjects.
-Let $(X,Y)$ denote a new draw from one of the distributions $P_j$.
-We want a prediction for $Y$ based on $X$ and the training data. \end{enum}
+There are two tasks to consider: \begin{enum} \item Task 1: Predicting an observation on a new subject.
+Let $P_{k+1}\sim \Pi$ denote a new draw from $\Pi$ (a new subject) and let $Y\sim P_{k+1}$.
+The goal is to construct a prediction set for $Y$ using the training data ${\cal D}_1,\ldots, {\cal D}_k$. \item Task 2: Predicting a new observation on one of the current subjects.
+Let $Y$ denote a new draw from one of the distributions $P_j, 1\leq j \leq k$.
+We want a prediction set for $Y$ based on the training data. \end{enum}

-In Task 1, we have to deal the complication that we have never observed any data from the future distribution $P_{k+1}$.
-Task 2 is easier since we already have data on subject $j$.
-This is where familiar tools such as shrinkage and borrowing strength can be used.
-We will mainly focus on the more difficult Task 1 but we briefly consider Task 2 in Section \ref{section::borrow}.